LogtalkDotOrg/logtalk3/examples/modules/NOTES.md

 file.

 This example illustrates compilation of Prolog module files as objects.
-This compilation is triggered by using the Logtalk source file extension for the Prolog module files.

-Due to the lack of standardization of Prolog module systems, the module files must use only a common subset of Prolog module directives.
+Due to the lack of standardization of Prolog module systems, the module files can only a common subset of Prolog module directives.
 Consult the "Prolog Integration and Migration Guide" in the Logtalk documentation for details.